tasmota/docs/Buttons-and-Switches.md

 Rule1 1
 ```

-Just to make everything a little confusing: A push-button can be configured as a `Switch` and a toggle switch can be configured as a `Button`.
+And now, to make everything completely confusing:
+A push-button can be configured as a `Switch` and a toggle switch can be configured as a `Button`.
 Configuring a toggle switch as a `Button` is not recommended!

 ## SwitchMode